slightknack/dump/README.md

 dump ../website-rendered # output path
 ```

+> Notes:
-> Note: Your dump doesn't have to be named `website`.
+> 1. Your dump doesn't have to be named `website`.
 You could name it "Carl's Magical Landfill" for all I care.
+> 2. By default, if 'output path' already exists, dump will abort.
+To overwrite the output path no matter what, pass the `--force` flag after the output path: `dump <output> --force`.

 We only require one thing: a `.dump/` directory in `website`'s root.
 The `.dump/` directory *must* have the following files: